 Analysis and Test Results

 Wearing a climbing helmet is never a bad idea.
 Regardless of which model you decide to buy, it won't do you any good if you don't wear it.
-This reason is why we feel it's important to get one that matches your needs.
+This is why it's important to get one that matches your needs.
 We reviewed plenty of great options, so you'll surely find the right helmet for your style.
 To determine the best models, we assessed these helmets across six important characteristics: comfort, adjustability, weight, ventilation, features, and durability.

 What's the Best Value?